LingQ is a language-learning platform designed to teach Italian mainly through reading and listening material.

 LingQ offers a vast set of Italian readings through which you can learn and memorize new Italian words.

 However, the readings aren’t sorted in a way that helps you progress: they lack a structure that may guide you through your learning process.
+While LingQ is a popular language-learning platform, it may not fit everyone best.

 When you need to choose a reading, you can select it from your lesson feed, but their order depends on the last time a user liked them, which is a bit messy in my opinion.